sensu/sensu-docs/content/sensu-go/5.15/guides/clustering.md

 We also recommend using stable platforms to support your etcd instances (see [etcd's supported platforms][5]).

+_**NOTE**: If a cluster member is started before it is configured to join a cluster, the member will persist its prior configuration to disk.
+For this reason, you must remove any previously started member's etcd data by stopping sensu-backend and deleting the contents of `/var/lib/sensu/sensu-backend/etcd` before proceeding with cluster configuration._

 ### Docker

 If you'd prefer to stand up your Sensu cluster within Docker containers, check out the Sensu Go [docker configuration][7].
 This configuration defines three sensu-backend containers and three sensu-agent containers.